cedrickchee/pytorch-lite/README.md

+## Deprecation Notice

+As of [this announcement](https://pytorch.org/blog/pytorch-1-dot-3-adds-mobile-privacy-quantization-and-named-tensors/) PyTorch 1.3 now officialy supports an end-to-end workflow from Python to deployment on iOS and Android through [PyTorch Mobile](https://pytorch.org/mobile/home/).
+Thank you for your interest with PyTorch Lite.

+---

 # PyTorch Lite

-_Note: The Android port is not ready for general usage yet._
+_~~Note: The Android port is not ready for general usage yet.~~_

 ## What is PyTorch Lite?